 Note that a CI *was* calculated -- the CI was just equal to the null/empty set (see documentation).
 Also, I am not sure what the authors mean by "effect sizes in this subset seem to reach statistical significance with improbable precision."
 Finally, it's "Viechtbauer" (also spelled incorrectly in the References).

+Fixed.

 p.
 28: "CRTT".